cryptomadhav/AHFR_BackEnd/README.md

 ### For Jupyter NoteBook
 Jupiter notebook is attached.
 Run it in colab with the model and sample hand filled form.</br>
 Input form image is also provided.</br>
+It is heavily commented and contains all the images for step by step execution.

 ### For Flask setup
 1.Make sure to install '64bit' Python 3 or above (3.7.4 preferred)</br>